· · · · · · · ·

 Instructions

-• Preheat oven to 425 degrees.
-Line a baking pan with tinfoil (for easy cleanup).
-Spray the foil with cooking spray so that the vegetables will not cling to the foil.
-Gather all your ingredients and prepare your vegetables.
+• Preheat oven to 425℉.
+Line a baking pan with aluminum foil (for easy cleanup).
+Spray the foil with cooking spray so that the vegetables will not stick to the foil.
+Gather all the ingredients.

-• Cut Yukon potatoes into bite-size cubes.
-Slice a bell pepper (either green or red) into large chunks.
-A red pepper will give this dish extra color.
-Slice shishito peppers for a bit of heat.
-Chop a sweet onion.
-Cut two small zucchini in half lengthwise, and then slice into 1/2" pieces.
+• Next, slice 3-4 shishito peppers for a bit of heat (this step is optional).
+Chop a sweet onion into large chunks.
+Cut two small zucchini in half lengthwise, and then slice into 1/2″ pieces.
 Slice mushrooms.
 Place all of these vegetables into a large bowl.

-• To the bowl of vegetables, add 4 tablespoons extra-virgin olive oil, melted butter, 2 tablespoons minced garlic, freshly squeezed juice from half of a lemon, 1/4 cup chopped parsley, red pepper flakes, kosher salt, and black pepper.
+• Drizzle the extra virgin olive oil and melted butter into the bowl of vegetables.
+Add in the minced garlic, freshly squeezed lemon juice, fresh or dried parsley, red pepper flakes, kosher salt, and freshly ground black pepper.
 With a long-handled wooden spoon, stir everything together until combined.

-• While the vegetables cook, prepare the rest of the ingredients.
-Trim and halve brussels sprouts and place in the large bowl along with the gnocchi.
+• While the vegetables cook, prepare the brussels sprouts.
+Trim and halve brussels sprouts and place in the large used bowl.

-• The used bowl will have leftover oil and seasonings in it, but I like to add more olive oil and another tablespoon of minced garlic to the brussels sprouts and gnocchi.
-Toss in the remaining freshly chopped parsley, too.
-Season with more salt and black pepper.
+(The used bowl will have leftover oil and seasonings in it, but I like to add more olive oil and another tablespoon of minced garlic to the brussels sprouts.
+Toss in some more dried or freshly chopped parsley, too.)

 • To serve, place the roasted vegetables on a large platter and arrange the bratwurst on top.
-Serve with a nice hard bread.
-Serves 6-8 people.
+Serves 6-8.

 Notes